 To avoid, or at least mitigate the impact of, such a scenario, I recommend the following courses of action:

 - Contain the compromise to reduce the probability of lateral movement

 - Detect and respond to the compromise quickly

 Want to learn more?
 Join me in this BeyondTrust-sponsored webinar, How to Attack a Linux System + Ways to Detect and Respond Swiftly.
+Register now

 In this blog I will review how to address each of these courses of action in the context of a Linux attack.

 Most companies don't put nearly enough effort into prevention.
 As in medicine and software engineering, prevention ultimately requires far fewer resources than dealing with a problem.
 Prevention in a cybersecurity context entails eliminating known vulnerabilities in software via patches, while implementing a security development lifecycle to avoid, find and eliminate vulnerabilities in code that is created in-house.
 Preventive measures also include technologies such as firewalls and intrusion prevention systems (IPS), as well as tactics such as system hardening.
 Of course, when you use third party services (like SaaS), you implement those primarily with contracts and risk assessment activities.

 Unfortunately, preventive measures won’t eliminate all risk — they just lessen the likelihood of compromise.
 But, they’re a critical start.